stanford-oval/cs294-homework-workdir/hw1/README.md

 ## Homework submission
-Submit a simple text file to TA, and include the following information:
+All members of a group should submit the same text file on Canvas, and include the following information:
+- Name of the students in your group
-- A link to a private fork of this repository containing the data you collected and `schema.tt` you generated and tuned.
+- A link to the private copy of this repository containing the data you collected and `schema.tt` you generated and tuned
 - The domain you chose
 - The website you used to collect your data
-- All the changes you made to the automatically generated `schema.tt`
+- A list of the changes you made to the automatically generated `schema.tt`
 - A list of example questions that can be answered by your QA skill